Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper

 Studies in healthy individuals have often aimed to isolate the effects of haptic interaction on motor learning by ensuring participants were unaware they were virtually connected to a partner.
 These experiments excluded visual and verbal communications to minimize cognitive adaptations associated with explicit coordination.
 In contrast, for NR applications, explicit awareness of the interaction cannot be neglected since it is crucial for both therapists and patients.
 Conventional manual therapy relies on multiple channels---visual observation, physical guidance for assistance or resistance, and verbal instruction---to direct and adapt patient movements.

 Given these differences, the mechanisms of motor learning in RHHI for NR are likely to be more complex than those observed in controlled laboratory settings with healthy individuals \cite{takagi2017physically, Takagi2018HapticInteraction}.
-Unlike experimental studies that isolate haptic input, clinical applications will involve the combined influence of multisensory feedback and cognitive engagement.
-While prior work provides a useful foundation, further research is needed to characterize how learning unfolds when patients and therapists interact through RHHI with full awareness of the physical and social dynamics involved.
+Unlike experimental studies that isolate haptic input, clinical applications will involve the combined influence of multisensory feedback and cognitive engagement. {For example, a recent study that tried to combine haptic interaction with engaging visual feedback failed to replicate previously observed motor learning benefits as a result of haptic interaction between partners \cite{hossain2025combining}.} While prior work provides a useful foundation, further research is needed to characterize how learning unfolds when patients and therapists interact through RHHI with full awareness of the physical and social dynamics involved.

-\subsection{What is the Role of Motivation, Engagement, and Gamification in RHHI?}
+\subsection{{What is the role of motivation, engagement, and gamification in RHHI?}}